Established By: Unknown

 - Al-Mourabitoun commander and associates killed amidst Barkhane operation near Tabankort On July 29, French forces of Operation Barkhane conducted a… [+]

 ■■■■ See Full List ▸

-Al-Mourabitoun was an African militant jihadist organisation formed by a merger between Ahmed Ould Amer, a.k.a.
+Al-Mourabitoun is an African militant jihadist organisation formed by a merger between Ahmed Ould Amer, a.k.a.
 Ahmed al-Tilemsi’s Movement for Oneness and Jihad in West Africa and Mokhtar Belmokhtar’s Al-Mulathameen.

 In 4 December 2015, it joined Al-Qaeda in the Islamic Maghreb (AQIM).
 The group seeks to implement Sharia Law in Mali, Algeria, southwestern Libya, and Niger.
 On 2 March 2017, the group’s cells in Mali, along with Ansar Dine, Macina Liberation Front and the Saharan branch of Al-Qaeda in the Islamic Maghreb merged into the group Jama’at Nasr al-Islam wal Muslimin.